aaspeel/aaspeel.github.io/_pages/publications.md

 # Works in proceedings of conferences

+* Mohamad Louai Shehab, **Antoine Aspeel**, Nikos Aréchiga, Andrew Best, Necmiye Ozay.
+[Learning True Objectives: Linear algebraic characterizations of identifiability in inverse reinforcement learning](https://proceedings.mlr.press/v242/shehab24a/shehab24a.pdf).
+In the 6th Annual Learning for Dynamics & Control Conference (L4DC), 2024.

 * **Antoine Aspeel**, Necmiye Ozay.
 [A Simulation Preorder for Koopman-like Lifted Control Systems](https://arxiv.org/abs/2401.14909).
-Presentation in _The 8th IFAC Conference on Analysis and Design of Hybrid Systems_, 2024. (accepted for publication).
+Presentation in _The 8th IFAC Conference on Analysis and Design of Hybrid Systems_, 2024.
-  * Was also accepted as a Late-Breaking News Poster at _The American Control Conference_ (ACC), 2024.
+  * With presentation as a Late-Breaking News Poster at _The American Control Conference_ (ACC), 2024.
   * Slides are available [here](/files/slides_lifted_systems.pdf).
   * The poster is available [here](/files/poster_simulation_lifted_system.pdf).